Outline of Palestine

-The following outline is provided as an overview of and topical guide to the State of Palestine:
+The following outline is provided as an overview of and topical guide to Palestine:

-Palestine, a country in the Middle East, is politically under the jurisdiction of the Palestinian government and the Hamas Government in Gaza.
+State of Palestine – a country in the Middle East, politically under the jurisdiction of the Palestinian government and the Hamas Government in Gaza.
 Since the Palestinian Declaration of Independence in 1988 and the consequent admission into UN as an observer state in 2012, Palestine is today recognized by three-quarters of the world's countries.
-Its claimed capital is East Jerusalem, although Ramallah is its internationally recognised capital.
-Although recently promoted to a non-member state status in the UN, the State of Palestine does not exert full control of its territory and has historically turbulent relations with Israel and much of the west.
+Its proclaimed capital is East Jerusalem, and Ramallah is its administrative center.
+Although recently promoted to a non-member state status in the UN, Palestine does not exert full control of its territory and has historically turbulent relations with Israel and much of the west.